merlin-vrn/ejabberd-auth-mysql/README.md

 Usage
 =====

-Make sure that you have Python 3 installed and that `/usr/bin/python` points to it (check by running `/usr/bin/python3 --version`, make sure that it says `Python 3.x.x` instead of `Python 3.x.x`).
+Make sure that you have Python 3 installed and that `/usr/bin/python` points to it (check by running `/usr/bin/python3 --version`, make sure that it says `Python 3.x.x`).

 You will also need the Python 3 MySQLdb module.